nathaneltitane/dextop/README.md

 ### Reports:

-Should you suspect any issues or errors, please provide those files when submitting a bug report.
+Should you suspect any issues or errors, please provide a copy of the files located under ```'/var/log'``` when submitting a bug report.